 As an art instructor, I believe a fine visual artist must first be able to see accurately and be capable to accurately reproduce images with minimum effort.
 With those skills, artists then have a better chance of success if they are true to who they are in creating something unique, important or beautiful”.

-Ralph Papa has been drawing and painting since childhood in New York City's East Harlem.
-Primarily self taught, he later in his twenties studied art and architecture at Queens College and CCNY and painted at the Art Students League.
+Born and raised in New York City's East Harlem Ralph Papa has been fascinated with drawing and painting since early childhood.
+Primarily self-taught with a natural talent, he later in his twenties studied art and architecture at Queens College and CCNY and painted evenings at the Art Students League.

-Ralph Papa paints in New York and Southeast Florida and teaches drawing and painting at the Cornell Museum of Art in Delray Beach and at the Art-Sea Gallery in Boynton Beach.
-Papa is a Signature Member of the Artists Guild of the Boca Raton Museum of Art and a member of the Delray Art League and Garrison Art Center.
-His artworks are in public and private collections in the US and Canada. and can be viewed at the Neighborhood Gallery and Artists Guild Gallery in Palm Beach County and on his website at www.ralphpapa.com
+Ralph Papa has resided and painted in Southeast Florida since 2002.
+He is an art activist, passionate about art and regularly teaching drawing and painting and plein air workshops throughout Palm Beach County.
+Papa is a Signature Member and Past President of the Artists Guild of the Boca Raton Museum of Art and Co-Founder of Plein Air Palm Beach.
+His artworks are in public and private collections in the US, Canada and Europe and can be viewed at Papagallery Artists Association in Boca Raton, The Neighborhood Gallery in Boynton Beach and on his website at www.ralphpapa.com